-Minnesota Energy Resources is committed to safety for our employees and the communities we serve.
-We recognize public safety response agencies today are often faced with increasing budget constraints.
-In response to this, Wisconsin Public Service Foundation, the charitable giving arm for Minnesota Energy Resources, is supporting local public safety response agencies with the Safety - It's Worth The Energy grant.
+We are committed to safety for our employees and the communities we serve.
+Wisconsin Public Service Foundation, our charitable giving arm, is supporting local public safety response agencies with the Safety – It's Worth The Energy grant.
 The grant was established in 2015, and $10,000 is awarded each year.

 Since that time, 30 agencies have received $43,654 in support.

-- All organizations must provide emergency response services in the Minnesota Energy Resources service area.
+- All organizations must provide emergency response services in our service area.

 - County, local and volunteer fire, law enforcement and rescue agencies are encouraged to apply.